-2.1 PhonepayPlus has exempted providers who only provide lower-cost services from the requirement to register with PhonepayPlus found at paragraph 3.4.1 of the PhonepayPlus Code of Practice.
-For the avoidance of confusion, if a provider makes other higher-rate premium rate services available as well as lower cost services, then they must adhere to the Code and register their organisation and relevant services.

-2.2 Network operators with clients who provide only lower-cost services are still responsible for due diligence on those clients and their services, and for ensuring that levy payments are made.
+- 2.1 The Phone-paid Services Authority has exempted providers who only provide lower-cost services from the requirement to register with Phone-paid Services Authority found at paragraph 3.4.1 of the Phone-paid Services Authority's Code of Practice.
+For the avoidance of confusion, if a provider makes other higher-rate premium rate services available as well as lower cost services, then they must adhere to the Code and register their organisation and relevant services. - 2.2 Network operators with clients who provide only lower-cost services are still responsible for due diligence on those clients and their services, and for ensuring that levy payments are made.